SKI Canada 2026

 Travel

 The Banff Park Lodge is located in Banff, Alberta and is roughly 1.5 hours from the Calgary International Airport.
 From the airport, the best option for getting to Banff is via shuttle.
-There are a few options including the Banff Airporter and the Brewster Express.
+There are a few options including:

-Top things to do in (and around) Banff
+Check out the top things to do in (and around) Banff before or after the conference.

 Social Events

-On Thursday evening (February 19) at 5:30pm, we will kick off the conference with a Meet & Greet at Banff Ave Brewing Company.
+On Thursday evening (February 19) at 7:00pm, we will kick off the conference with a Meet & Greet in the Taproom (ground level) at Banff Ave Brewing Company.
 This is a great opportunity to meet other participants in a casual environment and set the tone for the days to come.
-Details to follow.

 Organizing Committee